-Here at Maven we get to see a lot of professional bio’s.
+Here at Maven we get to see a lot of professional bios.
 Some are great and some are… well… not so great.
 So how do you make your bio “perfect”?
-There is not absolute formula or methodology, but here are 5 quick tips that you should follow when writing or editing your Maven bio:
+There is no absolute formula or methodology, but here are 5 quick tips that you should follow when writing or editing your Maven bio:

 1) THIRD PERSON- A professional-looking bio appears as if it were written by somebody else about you.
 Avoid first-person pronouns like “I,” “me,” and “my.”
 Instead use “This Maven,” “he/she,” and “his/her.”

 2) COMPLETE SENTENCES- Your bio is a story about you and your knowledge, not a list of phrases.
 So write it like a story… in prose.
 Use complete English sentences and skip the bullets.
 They belong in your resume, not your professional bio.

 3) CORRECT GRAMMAR/SPELLING- This is obvious, right?
 Well, you’d be surprised at how many people submit bio’s that are laden with obvious spelling and grammar issues.
 It looks unprofessional and our Clients tend to pass over people who appear inarticulate in favor of those who spend the time to make sure that their bio is error-free.
 The bio entry box has a spellchecker built into it; use it.